 Quick Diagnostic: Why Your SaaS Conversion Rate Is Stuck

 Start with data.
 The worst mistake is optimizing vanity metrics while the funnel leaks in predictable places.
 Use this diagnostic checklist to find the true blocker in under a week.
 Run each check.
 Tag as Pass / Fail with evidence.
 SaaS benchmarks below provide rate benchmark context for each stage.
-On a closely related note, see good landing.
+On a closely related note, see our landing page conversion rates guide.

 1) Activation vs. Retention vs. Intent

 Which is the problem?
 Measure 7-day activation (key action completed), 30-day retention (returning users), and trial conversion rate metrics (upgrade clicks, billing modal opens).
 Low activation means users aren't seeing core value.
 Activation fine but retention fading?
 The product may be sticky for a subset only.
 High intent actions but low paid conversions?
 Pricing, billing, or checkout friction.
-A related angle worth reading is our guide to good bounce rate for website.
+A related angle worth reading is our bounce rate benchmarks guide.

 Signals: activation < 20% at day 7 = activation problem.
 Activation > 40% but 30-day retention < 15% = retention problem.
 Upgrade clicks high, paid conversions low = monetization friction.